DatoBHJ/grok-clone/README.md

 # Groc.lol - xAI's Grok clone

-This is an open source clone of xAI's Grok.
+This is an open source clone of xAI's Grok, but way more chill.
 Made this just for fun.
 Don't sue me xAI.
 I love You.

 **Important:** Groc is 100% unaffiliated with xAI.

-Clone the repo and customize your llm model for better results cause the models used in this project are not the best.
-(I mean, it's free and open source, and I'm broke uni student)
+Your favorite "legally distinct" AI chatbot made by a broke student.

+**Note:** Free & open-source.
+Swap the models if you want something smarter!

 Live Demo: [groc.lol](https://www.groc.lol)